paritabrahmbhatt/paritabrahmbhatt/README.md

 ## 💫 About Me:

-I am a data analyst with an ability to work across diverse database management systems.
-I am working as a Graduate Student Assistant at International Services of Clemson University.
-I am open to new and exciting Opportunities from May 2023.

 - 👩‍🎓 I am pursuing my Master's Degree in Computer Science from [**Clemson University**](https://www.clemson.edu/) to improve my knowledge in Data Science.
 - 👩🏻‍💻 I’m currently developing a 2-D platformer game.
 - 🌱 I’m intensively developing my skills in machine learning and data visualization.